1. Could you please send me an application form?

 We do have a part time / distance learning programme, please refer to the Executive PhD.

 18. What are the career prospects for students completing a PhD at Cass?

-Successful PhD students from this Department are teaching in universities in Britain, in several other places in Europe.
+Successful PhD students from this Department are teaching in universities in the UK, Europe, US, Australia, below are a few examples:

 19. My application was unsuccessful but I would like to reapply for next year.
 How can I get feedback on why I was not accepted so that I can improve my application?

 If your academic background or examination grades/predicted grades do not reach the required standard, we would discourage you from seeking feedback and this will undoubtedly form part if not all of the explanation for your rejection.
 We may also have to turn away good candidates if there is no suitable research supervisor available.
 Competition is also intense and many good students are not accepted.
 Unfortunately detailed feedback is not possible.